 The recently signed legislation establishing the New Jersey Medicaid ACO Demonstration Program provides new opportunities in care coordination leading to better population health through providers organized within the framework of Accountable Care Organizations (ACOs) (NJ P.L.
 2011, Ch.114).
-With its specific focus on Medicaid beneficiaries, this endeavor is motivated by the positive experience of the innovative Camden Coalition of Healthcare Providers (CCHP) - that demonstrates the promise of structured care-coordination programs and access to outpatient community-based care in reducing the high rates of inpatient hospitalization and emergency department (ED) visits that characterize patients with a complex mix of chronic health conditions.
+With its specific focus on Medicaid beneficiaries, this endeavor is motivated by the positive experience of the innovative Camden Coalition of Healthcare Providers (CCHP) - that demonstrates the promise of structured care-coordination programs and access to outpatient community-based care in reducing the high rates inpatient hospitalization and emergency department (ED) visits that characterize patients with a complex mix of chronic health conditions.

 The Nicholson Foundation was an early supporter of the CCHP and has seeded the work of coalitions in Trenton and Newark.
 This project implemented by the Rutgers Center for State Health Policy and funded by The Nicholson Foundation builds on some of this previous work.
 Through a multipronged approach that comprises analysis of hospital discharge data and stakeholder interviews, the project aims to generate information and evidence that would advance the development of safety net ACOs in New Jersey.
-Along with Camden, Newark and Trenton, the study examines 10 other low income communities that are candidates for developing safety net ACOs and identifies within these communities opportunities for reducing cost through improved care.
-While it is Medicaid beneficiaries who fall under the direct purview of the New Jersey ACO legislation, the nature of challenges regarding patient care-coordination and strategies for successful implementation are common across the entire gamut of safety net patients.
-As a result, the project examines the utilization patterns of complex, adult patients using hospital care, and is not restricted solely to Medicaid-insured beneficiaries.
+The project selects and examines communities that are candidates for developing safety net ACOs and identifies opportunities for reducing cost through improved care.
+Along with Camden, Newark and Trenton, the study includes 10 other low income, high need communities.
+While it is Medicaid beneficiaries who fall under the direct purview of the New Jersey ACO legislation, the nature of challenges regarding patient care-coordination are common across the entire gamut of safety net patients.
+As a result, the project examines the utilization patterns of complex all adult patients using hospital care, and is not restricted solely to Medicaid-insured beneficiaries.
 However, wherever appropriate, we conduct payer-based analysis which allows us to discern findings that may be specific to Medicaid patients and/or Medicaid delivery system.

-This data book contains such findings based on analysis of hospital inpatient and emergency department utilization within 13 New Jersey communities with a special focus on

-Camden, greater Newark and Trenton regions.
-We expect these to inform the ACO development and associated strategies for improving care, rationalizing utilization, and lowering avoidable costs.
-The remaining 10 study communities were selected based on their estimated Medicaid populations in consultation with The Nicholson Foundation staff and others in the state who have been involved with developing ACOs.
+This data book contains findings based on analysis of hospital inpatient and emergency department utilization within 13 New Jersey communities with a special focus on the Camden region.
+We expect these findings to inform the ACO development and associated strategies for improving care, rationalizing utilization, and lowering avoidable costs.
+The study communities were selected based on their estimated Medicaid populations in consultation with The Nicholson Foundation staff and others in the state who have been involved with developing ACOs.

-Our analytic findings are organized in several broad categories that are described in greater detail in the methods and results sections of this report.
+Our analytic findings are organized in three broad categories that are described in greater detail in the methods and results sections of this report.
 First, we focus on hospital inpatient and ED utilization that is likely to be avoidable with adequate access to well organized care within the community.
 Next, we identify and examine the highest users of hospital and ED resources who make repeated visits over a period of time.
 Finally, we examine hospital readmissions focusing on patients who had an all-cause readmission within 30 days of discharge.
-Within all three categories of results, we also identify the demographics and health insurance sources of these patient populations, information that can help better targeting of delivery system initiatives that seek to improve the care of these high-need, high-use patients.
-We conclude our analysis with some estimates of potential savings from reduced costs if regions were able to emulate the cost profile of the best-performing region among them.
+Within all three categories of results, we also identify the demographics and health insurance sources of these patient populations, information that can inform delivery system initiatives that seek to improve the care of these high-need, high-use patients.